khoa36isefiw/starbucks-coffee/README.md

 4. npx husky init
 5. echo "npx --no -- commitlint --edit \$1" > .husky/commit-msg

-- After doing these steps above, we need gotta `.husky` and delete `pre-commit` file
+- After doing these steps above, we need to gotta `.husky` and delete `pre-commit` file
-- Continue with changing `export default` `commitlint.config.js` to `module.exports` such like:
+- Continue with changing `export default` `commitlint.config.js` to `module.exports` such as:

 ```
 module.exports = { extends: ["@commitlint/config-conventional"] };